ceptontech/cepton_ros/README.md

 ## Compatibility

-This driver has been tested on the following environments:
+This driver only works on Ubuntu.

-- ROS Indigo | Ubuntu 14.04
-- ROS Kinetic | Ubuntu 16.04

 ## Installation